mayah/tinytoml/README.md

     return;
 }

-// Note for older users: since toml::Parser has a state, I don't recommend
+// Note for users from older version:
+// Since toml::Parser has a state, I don't recommend to use it directly any more.
-// to use it directly.
-Using parse() is recommended.
+// Using toml::parse() is recommended.
+I might change toml::Parser implementation in future.

 // pr.value is the parsed value.
 const toml::Value& v = pr.value;